Sarmad426/Tech-Concepts/cmd commands/cmd docs.md

 # Windows 11 Specific

-## See tee wifi ever connected to the OS
+## See the wifi ever connected to the OS

 ```
 netsh wlan show profile